 Some credit cards give you points for hotel and flight reservations, regular purchases, and even car reservations.
-A clever way to get cheap rental cars is to use the points you’ve accumulated from these credit cards when you book your rental car.
+A clever way to get cheap rental cars is to use the points you’ve accumulated from these travel credit cards when you book your rental car.
 That way, spending money also saves you money.

 8. Book a flight + hotel + rental car package for cheap

 If you’re wondering where to find the cheapest rental car, it might just be in a vacation package.
 Some websites offer a hotel + flight + rental car package, which can sometimes be cheaper than booking each of these elements separately.

 To get the cheapest rental car, I recommend comparing hotel, flight, and rental car prices separately and then looking at packages so you can book the best overall option.
 If this option works out for you, you might be able to save money, not only on renting your car, but also on your entire trip.